Oakley

 Oakley's Story

-Oakley came to AAE in with her friend Andi after the passing of their owner.
-There were a number of other horses, but Oakley and Andi were the last two remaining and resources were running out when AAE assisted.
+Oakley came to AAE with her friend, Andi, after the passing of their owner.
+There had been a number of other horses, but Oakley and Andi were the last two remaining, and resources were running out when AAE assisted.
+She is a young Morgan mare, bred by her owner.

 In general, there is a lot of activity around AAE including foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, weekly farrier visits.
 There are resident dogs, cats, cows, pigs, chickens, and mini horses, as well as various wildlife including frequent turkeys, deer, coyote, and squirrels in and around paddock/pasture areas.
 AAE is situated on the corner of a busy road with high speed vehicles, trucks, and sirens.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
 Horses at AAE are exposed to an active environment as opposed to a quiet/sterile environment.